curl/everything-curl/sourcecode-layout.md

   few features due to lacking some functionality in the library.
 - LibreSSL: an OpenSSL fork maintained by the OpenBSD team.
 - NSS: a full-blown TLS library perhaps most known for being used by the Firefox web browser.
-This is the default TLS backend for curl on Fedora and Redhat systems.
+This was the default TLS backend for curl on Fedora and Redhat systems for a while in the past.
 - GnuTLS: a full-blown TLS library used by default by the Debian packaged curl.
 - mbedTLS: (formerly known as PolarSSL) is a TLS library more targeted towards the embedded market.